tapebrief

 Dara Mosenian · Morgan Stanley

-Breakdown of 4-5% organic sales growth guidance for 2026, specifically the balance between price/mix and volume contributions, normalized price mix run rate, and volume prospects given Mexico tax headwinds and difficult consumer environment.
+Requesting breakdown of 4-5% organic sales growth guidance for 2026 between price/mix and volume, with context on normalized price mix run rate after Q4's geographic/timing headwinds and volume prospects given Mexico tax drag and difficult consumer environment.

 Lauren Lieberman · Barclays